 Friday is a great tool that can help you take control of your workday.
 Not only does it have a personal planner to keep track of your tasks, Friday has routines, goal setting, and much more that you can implement to your team.
 It can help keep the company on track in an effective and simple manner.

 Friday has a Leadership Meeting Agenda routine template that helps you get the most out of your meetings.
 You can start with this template, or completely build it yourself through Friday, if you already have an idea of what you want to ask your team.
 If you use the leadership meeting agenda template, you can choose from the questions and prompts available.

 The Staff Meeting Agenda is a routine to help you set up different action items you want to prioritize during the meeting.
 Discuss metrics, progress on OKRs and key objectives, and more, so you can keep the company on the right trajectory.
 You can ask and answer questions like “What issues do we need to address?”, “Are there any issues that have yet to be resolved?” and much more.

-With the Kickoff Meeting Agenda you can start your meetings confidently and fulfill projects without any hesitation.
+With a kickoff meeting agenda you can start your project management meetings confidently and fulfill projects without any hesitation.
 You can connect your tasks saved in Friday to the Kickoff Meeting Agenda, so you and your team know what to discuss.